maheshpachpande/livesensor/README.md

 ### Step:1 Create a GitHub repository to manage code versioning effectively.
 - git clone <https link>
+- Git is the tool, GitHub is the online service that helps you use that tool for collaboration and sharing (code versioning).

 ### Step:2 Create a Conda virtual environment to isolate dependencies and manage packages efficiently for your project.
 - conda create -n sensor python=3.9 -y